Main Content

 taco_bell_hotel.0

-Settings inside the Taco Bell Hotel/ Taco Bell
+Settings Inside The Taco Bell Hotel/ Taco Bell

 This is not a drill: Taco Bell is opening an entire hotel in Palm Springs.
 That’s right, everyone’s favorite Southern California born-and-bred late night munchies spot, founded on a possibly stolen recipe, is adding to its hospitality offerings with a standalone hotel out in the desert.
 The Irvine-based company already owns a wedding venue in Las Vegas.